mnemoria/100-Days-Of-Coding-ML/README.md

  - Rot(n) cipher encoder/decoder
  - A1Z26 cipher encoder/decoder

 ### DAY 3
  - Completed Week 1 to Week 3 of "Course 1: Crash Course on Python" from *Google IT Automation with Python* course
  - Command-line inventory management

+### DAY 4
+ - Completed half of the contents for Week 4 of "Course 1: Crash Course on Python"
+- List comprehension practice problems